jmcolella/job_queue_project/README.md

 ## Expectations ##

-There is no need for you to work on this project until you get a perfect score.
-We're looking for your code to be well organized and for you to have put some effort into finding a good solution to the problem, but you shouldn't spend more than a few hours on this project.
-You may implement it in any language you like.
+You may implement your solution in any language you like.
 This is intended to be a fun opportunity for you to showcase your skills rather than a contest to see who can get the lowest score.

+Some questions to consider:
+1. This is an NP hard problem, what heuristic have you chosen to approximate the optimal solution, why?
+2. What data structures did you use?
+Why?
+3. How did you organize your code?

+Please discuss, but don't implement the following:
+1. What is the run time complexity of your algorithm (expressed as m machines and n jobs)?
+2. How would your solution change as the cost of a machine relative to the cost of a delayed turn changes?
+3. What other heuristics can you think of to approximate the ideal solution?
+How would they compare with your implementation?

 ## Submitting Your Project ##